willbushie/reverse-incremental-backups/docs/Writing_Profiles.md

 ...
 ```

-## Separating Preferences
+## Separating Profiles

-If multiple backup setups are required, the preferences should be separated with a `=`.
+If multiple backup setups are required, the profiles should be separated with a `=`.

 ```
 # backup a